 After some questionable judging the right man won on the night but the IBF will have to look at the official who gave Haskins the fight.
 Whether he filled in the wrong box or not that is a shocking decision that needs to be addressed.

-Huge credit to the Ryan Burnett for an excellent performance.
+Huge credit to Ryan Burnett for an excellent performance.
 I believe a unification fight with Jamie McDonnell has to be next which should be pretty straight forward to agree considering that they are both under Eddie Hearn.

 Lee Haskins will need to lick his wounds and re-group but it is difficult to see where he goes from here.